Midori Tanno: Political career

-Tanno entered entered politics because she felt the political system was stagnant and not performing well.
+Tanno entered politics because she felt the political system was stagnant and not performing well.

 On March 26, 2022, she held a press conference in Gifu City and announced that she would run for the 26th regular election for the House of Councillors, scheduled for July of that year, in the Gifu Prefecture electoral district as a candidate endorsed by the Democratic Party for the People.
 As a result of the vote on July 10 of the same year, she was defeated by a large margin by the incumbent Liberal Democratic Party candidate, Takeyuki Watanabe.